 ADDITIONAL STUDY SUPPORT RESOURCES AVAILABLE AT SPECIAL DISCOUNTED PRICES ONLY FOR WORKSHOP REGISTRANTS

-Alicen Halquist is a Licensed Psychotherapist with a Masters Degree in Somatic Psychology.
-She has 23 years’ experience facilitating and assisting in the training of the Somatic Experiencing (SE) model through SETI.
-She has extensive experience integrating SE with the DARe model.
+Alicen Halquist, MA, LPC is a Licensed Psychotherapist with a Masters Degree in Somatic Psychology.
+She has 23 years’ experience facilitating and assisting the Somatic Experiencing (SE) training through SETI.
+She also teaches DARe and has extensive experience integrating SE with the DARe model.

-Alicen has served as a Faculty Instructor, a Senior Lead Assistant, and supervises trainings through the advanced level for SETI.
-In addition, she is Adjunct Faculty in the graduate somatic psychology program at the Naropa University, in Boulder, CO, and has also been trained in Psychobiological therapy by Stan Tatkin.
+Alicen serves as SE faculty as well as a Senior Lead Assistant and supervises trainings through the advanced level for SETI.
+In addition, she is Adjunct Faculty in the graduate Somatic Psychology program at Naropa University in Boulder, CO.
+She has also been trained in PACT, a psychobiological therapy by Stan Tatkin.

 Her approach integrates deep mindfulness, is informed by eastern philosophy, a personal meditation practice, yoga, dance/creative arts therapy, and a belief that healing trauma can give us direct access to spiritual expansion.

 Discover the latest research in Neuroscience that enhances our capacity for deepening intimacy.